drizt/psi-plus-cmake/README.md

   -DZLIB_ROOT=DIRECTORY

+- set build qjdns as separate lib

+  -DSEPARATE_QJDNS=ON

+  to build qjdns library as separate library (default OFF)

 - set build qjdns library bundled

   -DBUNDLED_QJDNS=ON

-  to build qjdns bundled with iris library (default ON)
+  to build qjdns bundled with iris library (default ON) works only with flag SEPARATE_QJDNS=ON

 - set list of plugins to build: